 Discharge to Another Unit at University Hospital

-All patients discharged from the Medical-Surgical ICU to another floor within University Hospital are monitored for two days by the Critical Care Outreach Team (CCOT) .
+All patients discharged from the Medical-Surgical ICU to another floor within University Hospital are monitored for 1-2 days by the Critical Care Outreach Team (CCOT) .
 The patient is assessed daily during CCOT's morning rounds to help smooth the transition and ensure staff and patients are getting the support they need.

 Discharge to Home

+Occasionally, some of our MSICU patients are discharged directly to home.
 There are a number of resources available to help patients when they return home.
 The care team will assist the family with plans for care after discharge from hospital.

-Discharge to Another Hospital
+Transfer to Another Hospital